lohancock/enso-forecast/README.md

 #
 This repository presents data and R code used to prepare the poster presentation, **Trying out a planetary ring system to predict ENSO** which was presented at the annual meeting of the American Meteorologial Society in Austin, Texas, 2018.
 The poster is linked herein:   https://ams.confex.com/ams/98Annual/webprogram/Paper321391.html

 Put all data and code into a single directory.
-Suppose it is called 'enso' setwd('~/enso')
+Suppose it is called 'enso'.
+Then set the working directory there:

+setwd('~/enso')